 - If a patient fails to respond to tap water iontophoresis alone, one can add an anticholinergic to the water trays.
-For instance, glycopyrrolate 2-mg tablets can be crushed and added to each tray (see section on use of anticholinergics in iontophoresis).
+For instance, glycopyrrolate 2-mg tablets can be crushed and added to each tray, or new rapidly dissolving (ODT) 1.7mg tablets may be tried in the water trays (see section on use of anticholinergics in iontophoresis below).

 - Irritation developing along the water line can be treated with 1% hydrocortisone cream.